 All Science and Engineering applicants can avail Grade based Exemption for the English Component of their Entrance Examination only.
-They need to take a short Habib University's College Level Mathematics Test or submit SAT II Math II scores.
+They need to attempt Habib University's Advance Level Mathematics Test.

-- AKU-EB students who have completed their HSSC II can get exemption from the English Component of Entrance Examination for DSSE if their average SSC & HSSC score is 85% or above. - CEB students can get test exemption from the English Component of Entrance Examination for DSSE if their average score in eleven subjects of O & A levels is 85% or above and no
+- AKU-EB students who have completed their HSSC II (those students who have not completed their HSSC II can use their HSSC I mark) can get exemption from the English Component of Entrance Examination for DSSE if their average SSC & HSSC score is 85% or above. - CEB students can get test exemption from the English Component of Entrance Examination for DSSE if their average score in eleven subjects of O & A levels is 85% or above and no grade is lower than a B. General Paper, Additional Mathematics, and Further Mathematics are not included in eleven subjects and electives in O and A Levels should be the most relevant to the program applying at HU.
+Those who have not yet completed their A level examination can use their AS grades.
+No exemption will be granted just based on O level scores.